 However, you and your dog are better off eating the white and plain popcorn kind.
 They hardly contain any calorie and are mostly harmless.

-Popcorn itself can be healthy (if its plain, air-popped and white of course).
+Popcorn itself can be healthy food for your dog (if its plain, air-popped and white of course).
 In fact, this type of popcorn kernel is known to contain important minerals that are good for canine nutrition.
 Examples of such minerals include phosphorus, manganese, magnesium, fiber, zinc, and the trace amount of vitamins.

 So popcorn kernels aren’t so bad after all.
 It is in the attempt to sweeten it and make it palatable to our taste buds that we introduce ingredients like salt and butter which go on to do damage to our body system.